Vtreka/Factory-Monitoring-Expanded/README.md

 <b>Lua Parameters</b><br><br>
 Refresh timer - value in seconds, set above 3 for really big factories<br>
 Show name - Will display Industry Unit name instead of the item that is being crafted<br>
+Sort By item tier - Will sort by tier of item being crafted instead of Industry Unit tier <br>
 border - bottom display line position, use to fine tune (increments of 10) if some headers are at the bottom.
 Maximum is 600.<br>
 tier1colour - Set Tier 1 Colour<br>
 tier2colour - Set Tier 2 Colour<br>
 tier3colour - Set Tier 3 Colour<br>
 tier4colour - Set Tier 4 Colour<br>
 tier5colour - Set Tier 5 Colour<br>
-Sort by item tier - Group industries by the tier of the item being produced rather than the Industry Unit tier<br>

 <br>
 Script comes with industry locator.
 Type <i>help</i> in Lua Tab to see available commands.

 <hr>
 The script is made so it should be fairly easy to shuffle contents between screens or add more screens to it (up to 9) if you wish so.
-If you need any help with customising it reach me in game (Vtreka) or on Discord (Vtreka#1337).
+If you need any help with customising it reach me in game or on Discord (Vtreka).

 <br>
 <hr>